 Yes, a deficit of folic acid and some B vitamins (such as B12 or B6) cause an increase in homocysteine levels, an amino acid in the blood that favors the formation of thrombi and the appearance of spontaneous abortions.

-Most recommended foods have an effect on a woman's menstrual cycle.
-If you want more information about it, you can read more here: The Menstrual Cycle: What Happens in Each of Its Phases?
+Most of the recommended foods have an effect on a woman's menstrual cycle.
+If you want to learn more about it, you can read on here: The menstrual cycle: what happens in each of its phases.